isc-projects/kea/doc/sphinx/kea-messages.rst

     opening MySQL log database: %1

-This informational message is logged when a legal log hook library is about to open a MySQL log database.
+This informational message is logged when the legal log hook library is about to open a MySQL log database.
 The parameters of the connection including database name and username needed to access it (but not the password if any) are logged.